-"For the U12 and younger age groups, the club is offers an academy program focused on individual skill and ball mastery in a pooled environment led by licensed coaches.
-We invite players born in 2006 or later to join the academy as this will be the future path for the development of the OBX Storm player and the formation of new teams".
+"For the U12 and younger age groups, OBX Storm offers an academy program focused on individual skill and ball mastery in a pooled environment led by licensed coaches.
+Now in our sixth year of operation, we invite players born between 2014 and 2010 to join the academy as this is the path for the development of the OBX Storm player and the formation of our travel teams".

-If after reading the document above, you feel that your child would benefit from this program or if you have questions please email the academy director at firstname.lastname@example.org.
+If after reading the document above you have questions please email the academy director at firstname.lastname@example.org.

 Philosophy: The Storm Academy strives to develop players individually to their full potential by reducing the focus on team accolades.
 We want to grow technically strong and creative players that possess a high motivation to improve.
 We understand that this is the beginning of a journey.
 Winning is important but development is more important.
 We want our players to recognize that one must make mistakes and fail in order to get better.
 The Storm Academy will give players the space to fail.
 We strive for excellence and focus on task mastery.
 The question that we will continue to ask ourselves for all those involved with the academy is “are we getting better”?

 Organization/Structure: All players regardless of age or level are carded by NCYSA as "U12 Academy".
 In effect this is like a large team.
-All players stay connected via two training sessions per week and on our optional "Fun Friday".
-Teams for competition or "game teams" will be formed within the academy.
+All players stay connected via two training sessions per week and our optional "Fun Friday" (if field space allows).
+Teams for competition or "game teams" are formed within the academy.
 The rosters for these teams may change as players develop.

 Coaches: Academy coaches are required to have a coaching license because it certifies a coach's ability to teach.
 Coaches are responsible for session planning, child development, motivation issues, age appropriate training, breaking down complex topics into simpler topics, and ensuring that training session is fun.
-This requires that a coach obtain specialized training.
-All academy coaches will hold an USSF F license, Youth Modules I & II and will obtain an E license or higher within a year.
 It takes good coaching to develop good players.
 Our coaches are constantly asking our players to “get better” therefore it makes sense to hold the same standard for the academy coaching staff.
 It is these standards that ensure a high-quality learning environment.
 Coaches will work with the director to develop the seasonal plan, set goals, and ensure that players are working toward completion of their current level of competency.

 Director: Eliot Jones serves as the academy director and currently holds his National Youth Coaching License, USSF E License, USSF Youth Modules I & II, and the Coerver Youth Diploma.
-The director will also serve as a coach.
-The director will be involved on a daily basis preparing and running training sessions, teaching ball mastery, and facilitating academy sessions each week.
-He will also coach games on the weekend.
-The director is responsible for the curriculum of the academy and will work with coaches to develop the season plans for each team.
+The director also serves as a coach.
+The director is involved on a daily basis preparing and running training sessions, teaching ball mastery, and coaching games on the weekend.
+The director is responsible for the curriculum of the academy and works with coaches to develop season plans for each team.

 Evaluation: Each player will receive an evaluation at the conclusion of the fall and spring seasons.
 These will be used to identify areas where improvement can be made as players graduate thru the academy.
 Evaluations will be used by coaches to improve individual development.

 Games: We believe that a weekend game is the best way for players to showcase individual skills learned in training.
 This is the best format for the team as a whole to execute the learning objectives from training that week.
-The leagues that we participate in do not keep track of standings or publicize these on the web for all ages groups except U12.
-Overall, players will get more games playing league in comparison to the “three tournament per season” schedule of most travel teams.
-Finally, with league play we get home games here in Nags Head which everyone loves.
+We participate in TASL and VSL leagues as well as NC Academy Festivals.
 Tournaments are often a blur for players, coaches, and parents.
 The pressure to win three games in a row within 24 hours is high to ensure that the team gets to play in a fourth championship game.
 Weekly learning objectives are often thrown out the window in the heat of competition in this environment.
 Having said that, we do want Storm Academy players to experience tournaments because they can be a great deal of fun!
 Players gradually increase the number of tournaments that they play as they progress.

 Time Commitment: The schedule below outlines the estimated time committment for players.
 Training is twice a week for 1.5 hours with an optional 1.5 hour Fun Friday session each week.
-HOME games are here in Nags Head and most play dates include two games in one day and do not require an overnight stay.
+HOME games are played at Nags Head Soccer Complex and most play dates include two games in one day and do not require an overnight stay.

 Sponsorship Opportunities: If you or your business are interested in sponsorship opportunities please download the PDF below.
 We welcome partnership opportunities!